Palestine Wildcats honored with Danny Palmer Community Service Award

 Cline, a former state tennis champion at Elkhart High School who went on to play baseball at TJC and Texas A&M and in the Minnesota Twins organization, said the Wildcats came to the aid of PHS trainer Bethany Coyne, whose husband Michael was killed in a head-on crash by a driver going the wrong way on Interstate 45 in May.

-She was left to raise a one-year-baby.
+She was left to raise a one-year-old baby.
 The couple had just bought their dream home.

 After a practice, 16 Wildcats and eight coaches showed up to help Mrs. Coyne.
 They continue to support Mrs. Coyne.